Puffyfish/Pet-Shop/README.md

 3. Express: Use Express to quickly build dynamic server-side web applications with minimal configuration.

 4. MongoDB: Enjoy rapid, reliable, and scalable data

+## Getting Started
+1. To get started with the project, you can clone this repository to your local machine.
+2. Run 'npm install' to your terminal to install the required dependencies and run the application.
+3. Make sure you have nodejs and mongodb installed.
+Mongo database should be running in the background.
+You can do this by running 'mongod' in the command line.
+4. If mongo database is ready then you can seeds the dummy data.
+Run 'node seeds.js'
+5. Run 'nodemon app.js; - to run app to a browser